kgilbride/aboutme/content/index.md

 title: Kyle Gilbride
 ---

-## I wire revenue organizations to win
+## I help B2B companies generate more revenue by empowering people to be more productive, resulting in more motivated employees, satisfied customers, and higher revenue per person.
 ---

-**I help growing B2B companies generate more revenue from the resources they already have by rebuilding how the revenue organization operates.**

-My work has been described as **“Palantir for GTM”**: connecting fragmented data, decisions, and workflows so that **CEOs, CFOs, CROs, and their teams** can see the whole commercial system and act with greater confidence.

-I combine **financial rigor, strategic revenue operations, and applied AI** to connect strategy, people, processes, data, and technology.

-The outcome I care about is simple:

-- **More motivated employees**
-- **More satisfied customers**
-- **More revenue per employee**
+My mission is to empower CEOs, CFOs, CROs, and their teams to see the whole commercial system and agree on what excellent GTM performance looks like in the market.
+Then I combine finance, strategic revenue operations, and applied AI know-how to empower the leadership team to commit to a plan that employees are motivated and enabled to execute.

+If my work reaches scale, people will get paid fairly,

 ## What I do
 ---